pydicom/pynetdicom/dev/_sources/tutorials/create_scp.rst.txt

 The second change we've made is to demonstrate how extra parameters can be passed to the handler by binding using a 3-tuple rather than a 2-tuple.
-The third value in the :class:`tuple` should be a :class:`list` of objects;
+The third item in the :class:`tuple` should be a :class:`list` of objects;
-each item will be passed as a separate parameter.
+each of the list's items will be passed as a separate parameter.
 In our case the string ``'out'`` will be passed to the handler as the *storage_dir* parameter.